 - Price (USD) – $25.43

-If you’re an eco-warrior after a natural solution, Lightning Nuggets’ Firestarters are the best campfire starters for the job.
+If you’re an eco-warrior after a natural solution, Lightning Nuggets’ natural fire starters are the best campfire starters for the job.
 Each box comes with 50 flammable nuggets, which can be used to start any type of indoor or outdoor fire from a BBQ, pizza oven, beach fire, fireplaces, and of course, campfires.

 As a natural alternative to other starters, these nuggets are non-toxic, environmentally safe, and boast an unlimited shelf life.
 They’re made from pitch wood sawdust and food-grade paraffin wax, which has a pine-scented smell and doesn’t leave any residue behind after your fire has burned out.